Annabelle Lee: AAGPBL career

 Lee continued moving around for a while, as the AAGPBL shifted players as needed to help teams stay afloat.
 This time she joined the expansion Peoria Redwings in 1946 and was back with a last-place team.
 Lee went 12–23 with a 2.74 ERA as she led the league in losses.
 In 1947, pitching sidearm, she began with Peoria and landed with the Grand Rapids Chicks during the midseason.
 She posted a combined mark of 9–11 with 29 strikeouts and a 2.24 ERA in 24 games.
 During the first round of the playoffs, Grand Rapids lost to Rockford in five games.

 In 1948, the league switched over to overhand pitching and moved the mound back further.
 Lee returned to Fort Wayne Daisies and went 10–14 with a 2.25 ERA in 27 games.
 She allowed 78 runs, 56 earned, while striking out 56 batters.
 The Daisies finished fourth in the Eastern Division (53–72) and advanced to the playoffs, beating the Muskegon Lassies in the first round (3-to-1) and Grand Rapids in the semi-finals (3-to-0), but were defeated by Rockford in the best-of-seven series, four to one games.

 Lee continued to switch teams on a regular basis.
 This time she landed back to Peoria in 1949 and again suffered from the horrendous offensive deficiencies of a last-place team, ending with a 5–14 record and a 2.18 ERA that year.
 She pitched her final season in 1950 and was 3–4 with a 2.51 ERA for Peoria.

+Lee is also recognized as one of the few pitchers in the AAGPBL to pitch all three pitching styles adopted in the league's history, fastpitch underhand, sidearm, and overhand.
+Unfortunately, she never enjoyed a winning season on her way to a 63–96 career record, due to pitching mostly for awful teams with bad defense and a low run support.

 When asked about the 1992 film A League of Their Own, a fictionalized account of activities in the AAGPBL created by Penny Marshall, Lee said the film was about 70% accurate.
 In real life, the managers never entered the women's dressing rooms, she mused.
 It was a time when women took over men's positions as they went off to war, not only in the field of manufacturing, but on the field of dreams, she concluded.